 But remember that at times, if your batteries drop below a certain limit of stored charge, your AC/DC Converter will kick in and can add even more current load to your 110-VAC power source as it charges your batteries back to their normal level.

-So, click on the link below to go to my article and check out which of the appliances you are using that might be causing your problem.
+So, click on the link below to go to my article on my Writer’s site and check out which of the appliances you are using that might be causing your problem.

 by Don Bobbitt, All Rights Reserved